 make it a better habitat for fish and wilds life.

 - Gorse Covert Community Centre

 Anywhere is walking distance, if you've got the time

 - You're now walking along the Black brook, upstream. half a mile downstream was the old Dishley Mill, you can see Gorse Covert wood on the hill to your right - across the marshy moors.
 Except it's Safeway's car park.

 you'll get coffee, a snack, company or you can join a youth club.
-Introduce yourself to Lesley and Mike Hamilton who run the centre.
+Introduce yourself to the Warden who runs the centre.

 - Jubilee Park: StreamStone